devopslayer/star-wars/README.md

     ng build --prod
     ```

-2. Deploy the `dist` folder generated in the `star-wars-planets-directory` directory to your preferred hosting service.
+2. Deploy the `dist` folder generated in the `star-wars` directory to your preferred hosting service.

 3. Ensure that your hosting service supports Angular applications and configure any necessary settings.